Trust moneys

 On this page

-What trust moneys are
+What are trust moneys

 Trust moneys are all moneys collected, received or held in trust by ISC for the use and benefit of First Nations and their members.
 Trust moneys are held in the Consolidated Revenue Fund, where public moneys are deposited, as defined under the Financial Administration Act.